110 FCM Core Clerkship (2 - 9 units) Fall, Winter, Spring, Summer

 140.55 Palliative Care Medicine - Fresno (6 units) Fall, Winter, Spring, Summer

 Restrictions: Must be a 4th year medical student.
-Activities: Clinical Clerkship
+Activities: Direct - Lecture, Direct - Clinical Experience/Patient Contact, Student - Lecture

-A primarily hospital-based clinical experience on the Palliative Service focused on the care of patients with serious, chronic and terminal illness emphasizing symptom management, communication, ethical issues, spiritual care and psychosocial support of patients and their families.
-Students will have the opportunity to care for patients with serious and life-threatening illness.
-Students will serve as a part of the palliative care team made up of an attending physician, fellow & nurse specialist
+This 4 week elective will focus on the care of patients with serious, chronic and terminal illness emphasizing symptom management, communication, ethical issues and psychosocial support of patients and their families.
+Students will spend time with the interdisciplinary palliative care team made up of an attending physician, nurse specialist, social worker, and chaplain.

 140.55A Palliative Care Experience - Fresno (3 units) Fall, Winter, Spring, Summer

-Restrictions: Must be a 3rd year or 4th year medical student.
-Activities: Clinical Clerkship
+Restrictions: Must be a 4th year medical student.
+Activities: Direct - Lecture, Direct - Clinical Experience/Patient Contact, Student - Lecture

 This 2 week elective will focus on the care of patients with serious, chronic and terminal illness emphasizing symptom management, communication, ethical issues and psychosocial support of patients and their families.
-Students will spend time with the palliative care team made up of an attending physician, fellow and nurse specialist.
+Students will spend time with the interdisciplinary palliative care team made up of an attending physician, nurse specialist, social worker, and chaplain.

 Instructor(s): L. Pollock, M. Vener Prerequisite(s): FAM CM MED 110

-Restrictions: 4th year UCSF medical students only Activities: Block Elective
+Restrictions: 4th year UCSF medical students only Activities: Direct - Clinical Experience/Patient Contact

 This course will provide an opportunity for 4th year medical students to work with family physicians and gain experience in providing health care for women, care for patients with HIV, and care for families where one person or more has HIV.